I've begun to notice something in my gaming life; misery loves company.

 We started off on the wrong foot when both of us chose the same character to play as.
 Having two skinny guys running around with sniper rifles did not make for a very balanced game.
 While we were very good at killing things long range we were not so good at killing things at close range.
 I'm not sure how often we died or how many times each of us died but we re-spawned a lot.

 This is when I had my little epiphany.
 When you play a group game against the game (as opposed to other people) it's not that stressful.
 Neither one of us were complaining about the other player's complete lack of tactics or ability to coordinate attacks.
 In fact just the opposite was true.
 As we were getting our asses handed to us by a guy with a bunch of bones on his head we were laughing and cracking jokes.
 When one of us would go too far ahead and then come charging right back followed by a pack of angry critters there was no name calling or other abusive behavior.
 Even when healing packs would appear on screen both of us would quickly look at our health bars and quickly decide on who needed it most.
 Due to the shared XP system of Borderlands neither one of us complained when the other would steal our kill.
-Well, except for one time when one of us was trying to kill someone for a Second Wind and other did him in but, we don't talk about that anymore.
+Well, except for one time when one of us was trying to kill someone for a Second Wind and other one did him in but, we don't talk about that anymore.

 My point is that it was not just our shared victory that kept us playing but also our shared misery.
 No one wants to feel like a third wheel and because our skill levels were very close neither one of us felt that way.
 When one of us died the other was soon to follow.